What is a headhunter?

 Here are the main differences between headhunters and recruiters:

-• Headhunters are less involved in the hiring process than recruiters.
-Firms hire headhunters to handle the recruitment process on their behalf.
-Recruiters on the other hand work for the company that’s hiring and will manage the entire hiring process from interviews to onboarding.
+- Headhunters are less involved in the hiring process than recruiters: Firms hire headhunters to handle the recruitment process on their behalf.
+Recruiters, on the other hand, work for the company that’s doing the hiring and will manage the entire hiring process, from interviews to onboarding.
 They’re often tasked with marketing the opening and fielding any questions about the position or company as a whole, while a headhunter may only know the core details of the job or company in question.

-• Headhunters work on commission; recruiters are paid a salary.
-The hiring company owes no obligation to the headhunter beyond paying them for finding the right talent.
-If they charge 10%, and their candidate is hired for a $100,000 per year in the position, they’ll make $10,000.
-A recruiter is a full-time, salaried employee in the Human Resources department.
-While headhunters focus purely on talent and skills, recruiters also need to keep in mind company culture and how the employee fits into the bigger picture—their job depends on it.
+- Headhunters work on commission; recruiters are paid a salary: The hiring company does not pay the headhunter anything more than the agreed fee for finding the right talent.
+If they charge 10%, and their candidate is hired for $100,000 per year, they’ll make $10,000.
+A recruiter is a full-time, salaried employee in a Human Resources department or firm.
+While headhunters usually focus purely on talent and skills, recruiters also need to keep in mind company culture and how the employee fits into the bigger picture—their job depends on it.

 Related: FAQ: What Is a Headhunter Fee and How Much Does It Cost?